francoisfaubert/docker-php-node-win10-workspace/README.md

 ## Preloaded Docker containers

-The VM will automatically provision [Composer](https://hub.docker.com/_/composer/) and [Node](https://hub.docker.com/_/node/) containers.
+The VM will automatically provision the [Composer](https://hub.docker.com/_/composer/) container.
 It provides a simplistic level of abstraction by forwarding calls from a global binary mock to their respective containers.
+Node should also have been containerized, but it really does not behave well on a VM and therefore is installed on the VM through `apt-get`.